-LAPSE OF POLICY - Often, a term life policy will have level premiums for a certain number of years.
+POLICY LAPSE - Often, a term life policy will have level premiums for a certain number of years.
 Then, after 15 years the premiums go up dramatically but without any increase in the benefit.
-Those increased premiums often make the entire policy non-economic to continue.
+Those increased premiums often make the entire policy non-economic to keep in force.
 In one case I handled, the premiums on a $200,000 policy were $350/month for 15 years, then increased to $2,800/month thereafter.
 Imagine paying $33,000 in premiums per year for a policy only paying $200,000 in benefits!
 In this case, people often let the policy lapse.
-Other times, the policy will lapse due to late payment of premium, or failure of an automatic withdrawal.
-When a premium payment is late, the policy automatically enters a grace period under the law and is usually incorporated in the policy itself.
+Other times, the policy will lapse due to late payment of premium, or failure of an automatic withdrawal for insufficient funds.
+When a premium payment is unpaid on the pay date, the policy automatically enters a grace period under the law and the grace period is usually incorporated in the policy itself.
 A grace period allows an extension of 30 days to pay the overdue premium while the policy remains in effect.
 If the insured dies within the grace period, the claim must be paid but the overdue premium can be deducted from the benefit proceeds.